E-mail

 Date

-Eva Rothschild has been commissioned to make new works to be installed as part of the new Sadler’s Wells building in East London.
-The building, designed by the architectural practice O’Donnell+Tuomey, is due to be completed and to open in 2022.
+Eva Rothschild was commissioned to make new works as part of the new Sadler’s Wells building in East London.
+The building, designed by the architectural practice O’Donnell+Tuomey, was completed in 2025.
+Rothschild proposed a set of tapestries for the commission, to be located in the foyer and bar area.
+The tapestries, titled The In Breath and The Out Breath hang high on the walls of the main atrium, welcoming audiences into the space.

 Rothschild has a strong interest in tapestry and the ambiguous relationship between painting, sculpture and the woven surface has been key to her practice for many years.
 Her early works included woven paper hangings and more recently she has made resin cast rugs and circular wall pieces in which hundreds of leather strips are tied together to create a complex but complete surface in which it is difficult for the eye to understand where one colour begins and another ends.
 She is interested in the way that colour changes can be modulated through a surface by the addition of different elements, which she has explored in her woven leather pieces wants to acheive a greater sense of movement over a surface through addition of colour as central to any new work.
 Her aim is to create a series of works that are visually absorbing and multi-layered, presenting as complete coherent pieces but making explicit the complexity that is needed to approach such an idea of wholeness.